filecoin-project/ref-fvm/testing/calibration/README.md

 Note that the `--release` flag has a huge impact on runtimes and therefore the model paramters, in the order of 100x.

-Alternatively all the scenarios and exports can be executed the followign way:
+Alternatively all the scenarios and exports can be executed the following way:

 ```shell
 make run